tdkehoe/Firebase-Tutorial/Async_Typeahead.md

       imdbVotes: response.data.imdbVotes,
       dateAdded: Date.now()
     };
-    $scope.movies.$add(movie).then(function() {
+    $scope.movies.$add(movie).then(function() { // use a Firebase array method to add the new movie object to our movies array
       $scope.order = '$id' // reset orderBy so that new movie appears in upper left
-      $scope.loading = false;
+      $scope.loading = false; // switch off the "downloading data" glyphicon });
   });
-  });
 };
 ```

-The `getLocation()` handler queries the OMDb for the movie and returns a drop-down menu of ten movies for the user to choose from.
+The `$scope.getLocation()` handler queries the OMDb for the movie and returns a drop-down menu of ten movies for the user to choose from.
 Note: you'll see an error message logged in the console "TypeError: Cannot read property 'map' of undefined" for every keystroke in which OMDb can't find a matching movie title word.
 This error message can be ignored.

-When the user selects a movie from the list `onSelect()` fires and adds the movie to our database.
+When the user selects a movie from the list `$scope.onSelect()` fires and adds the movie object to our array of movies.
 The `$scope.loading` variable switches on to show the `refresh` glyphicon.
 The next line prevents the previous query from autofilling the search form.

 We create a movie object using data from the OMDb, plus a few fields of our own: